patrickzib/mrsqm/README.md

 ```

 More examples can be found in the *example* directory.
 The full UEA and UCR Archive can be downloaded from http://www.timeseriesclassification.com/.

-This repository provides supporting code, results and instructions for reproducing the work presented in our publication (under review):

-"MrSQM: Fast Feature Selection for Time Series Classification with Symbolic Representations", Thach Le Nguyen and Georgiana Ifrim